cs23andris/blsz-scraper/README.md

 # Common errors
-If you see google calendar authentication related errors when running the application, a common solution is to delete the token pickle file and re-run the application which will force you to allow permissions to the application again and generates a new pickle file.
+If you see google calendar authentication related errors when running the application, a common solution is to delete the token pickle file from the .credentials folder and re-run the application which will force you to allow permissions to the application again and generates a new pickle file.
+Apply year filter on main.py line 49 to avoid scraping all the years.

 # How to run